The 7 Best Backpacking Stoves of 2024

 Avg.
 Fuel Used: 6.4g

 What We Liked: Under ideal circumstances, the Jetboil Flash had the fastest boil time of any stove we tested.
-It’s insanely fast at a hair over two minutes in our tests.
+It’s insanely fast, at a hair over two minutes in our tests.
 It has a temperature-activated flame logo on the neoprene sleeve that progressively changes color as the water inside approaches boiling.
-It’s an innovative feature at a campsite, allowing you to casually look over and see how close you are to boiling.
+This feature is innovative at a campsite, allowing you to casually look over and see how close you are to boiling.
 It is also roughly as fuel-efficient as the MiniMo.

 What We Didn’t Like: The Flash (unregulated) saw a notable performance drop during our freeze test—whereas the MiniMo (regulated) performed much better.

 Bottom Line: The JetBoil Flash is a fuel-efficient rapid water boiler.
 While it lacks the simmer control and cold weather regulation of the MiniMo, it is a lighter and significantly cheaper option.
-When compared to a canister stove and pot combo, it is still on the heavy side, but the superb fuel efficiency and ease of use might make it worth it.
+It is still on the heavy side when compared to a canister stove and pot combo, but the superb fuel efficiency and ease of use might make it worth it.

 Compare current prices: